How to Learn Cantonese: 6 Easy Ways to Learn Cantonese Quickly

 Udemy

-Udemy is a massive online learning platform that teaches all different subjects, and it also has a large number of Cantonese courses.
-There are currently 130+ courses to choose from.
+Udemy is a massive online learning platform that teaches all different subjects, and it has over 130 Cantonese courses to choose from.
 The majority of the courses are for beginners, but you can find courses that teach intermediate and advanced levels, as well as Cantonese writing courses.
-You can preview each course for free.
+I recommend Udemy because you can read course reviews to see how helpful each course was to previous students.
+You can also preview each course for free.
 Check out this Udemy review to learn more about the platform.

 FSI Cantonese Basic Course

-The Foreign Service Institute language courses have been around for a long time and are proven effective.
-It may not be the most interesting way to learn, but it works.
-This Audible course is divided into 30 lessons and each one includes explanations, drills, and conversations.
-You can follow along with the free FSI textbook to see how Cantonese is written.
-This FSI audio course is available on Audible.
-You can try Audible for free for 30 days.
+The Foreign Service Institute language courses have been around for a long time and US diplomats study them to learn the languages of their host countries.
+To be honest, the FSI Cantonese course isn’t very engaging, but it does work if you’re patient enough to complete it.
+It’s available on Audible and is divided into 30 lessons.
+Each one includes explanations, drills, and conversations.
+You can also follow along with the free FSI textbook to see how Cantonese is written.
+To access the audio lessons, you can try Audible for free for 30 days.

 Hills Learning

 Hills Learning offers online Cantonese courses for different levels.
 They are live classes with a maximum of 7 students.
 Classes are taken on Zoom and there are assignments between lessons to reinforce what you learned in the class.
-There is also the option to take private classes to have a more flexible curriculum or take Business Cantonese classes.
+I recommend Hills Learning because you also have the option to take private classes that follow a more flexible curriculum.
 You can learn more about the classes available and take a free level test on the Hills Learning website.

-The best way to practice speaking and conversation is with a native Cantonese speaker.
-But if you don’t know anyone that speaks it, it can be difficult to practice.
-Now, you have the option to take online classes with a Cantonese tutor that lives in Hong Kong or anywhere in the world.
-Italki, Verbling, and Amazing Talker are reputable platforms that have qualified Cantonese tutors available to teach 1-on-1 lessons.
+The best way to practice speaking and conversational skills is with a native Cantonese speaker.
+Even if you don’t know anyone who speaks the language, you have the option to take online classes with a Cantonese tutor.
+This can give you the one-on-one conversation practice that will take your fluency to the next level. italki, Verbling, and Amazing Talker are all reputable and safe platforms that have qualified Cantonese tutors available to teach 1-on-1 lessons.

 Commitment: Medium